epfl-ada/ada-2022-project-theadaholics/README.md

 ## Abstract

 What makes a movie successful?
 While this question may seem like a low-hanging fruit, it requires a very holistic approach.
 A good film should not only make use of the 7th Art but of all seven Arts.
 A movie implies many choices: what genres to focus on, which director and actors bring the most added value, what budget to spend?
 With such a big movie database, we can expect to find some patterns for which those choices lead to more successful movies.
 But then again, what makes a movie successful?
 From profitability to perenniality, we shall investigate different success indicators.
-Ideally, the goal for our data story would be to draw a generator for the next successful movie: a user would select for instance a genre of interest and we would suggest the ideal combo of actors, director, budget, diversity, etc.
+The ideal goal for our data story would be to draw a generator for the next successful movie: a user can select a genre of interest and we suggest the ideal combo of actors, director, budget, diversity, etc. Additionally, a linear regression is trained such as to forecast, based on those chosen features, the success of the movie (Score, Gross revenue, pageviews, rating).

 ## Research Questions